mad-tinkerer/python-rdm6300/README.md

 you are risking frying your PI), so before tring this out please make sure you had read my blog post on this: https://the.mad-tinkerer.me/rdm-6300-raspberry-pi/

+The reader code has almost 100% unit test coverage, so the code should be quite stable.

 # Usage (Easy mode)

 Assuming that you had wired the RDM6300 correctly you can execute the following to create a working